Tolkiennerd/RestonIsOurHome/content/news/tent-residents-iffy-about-new-shelter.md

 ## First Look at the Overnight Shelter
 ![cot](/images/cot-me.webp)
 On July 29 at 5pm, the Temporary Overnight Shelter opened its doors to residents of the encampment (AKA the Hill).
-I and Cornerstones employees went tent to tent, encouraging everyone to come down for dinner and maybe spend the night.
+Cornerstones employees and I went tent to tent, encouraging everyone to come down for dinner and maybe spend the night.
 Cornerstones had the foresight to offer cheesecake, which definitely attracted a wider crowd!

-All told, around ten people came for dinner, and less than half of that stayed the night.
+All told, around ten people came for dinner, and less than half of those stayed the night.
 It was a humble start, but Cornerstones is hopeful that more people will come.
 Pictured above is one of the shelter's new cots, which have a covering to provide more privacy than a mat on the floor.

 ## Asking Friends at the Encampment for Their Thoughts about the Overnight Shelter
 When asked to come to the new shelter, many tent residents said they preferred their tent (while others enjoyed the shelter).
 Of course, if the encampment is cleared, then many more people will probably use the overnight shelter.
 However, many probably won't, instead opting to camp in another wooded area.